Scope and policy

 - All quotations must be translated into the language in which the paper is written.

-- All original texts must:
+- All manuscripts must:

 b) indicate the institutional affiliation of the author/s, which must include: